Northwest Airlink Flight 5719: Passengers and crew

-There were 16 passengers on board the Jetstream 31, a twin-engine turboprop manufactured by British Aerospace, for a flight from Minneapolis-Saint Paul International Airport, in Hennepin County, Minnesota, with a stop at Chisholm-Hibbing Airport, in Hibbing.
+There were 16 passengers on board the Jetstream 31, a twin-engine turboprop manufactured by British Aerospace, for a flight from Minneapolis-Saint Paul International Airport, with a stop at Chisholm-Hibbing Airport, in Hibbing.
 There were two pilots operating the aircraft: the captain was Marvin Falitz (42); the first officer was Chad Erickson (25).
 At the time of this flight, Erickson had 65 hours experience flying this type of aircraft.
 Captain Falitz was flying the aircraft at the time of the crash.
 He had failed proficiency checks previously in 1988, 1992, and earlier in 1993, but passed the most recent test in November 1993.

 Flight

 Flight 5719 took off over 40 minutes late from Minneapolis-St. Paul.
 This was due to a late arrival and the replacement of landing light bulbs in Minneapolis-St. Paul.
 The aircraft was further delayed when it was deemed overweight for departure, requiring the removal of one passenger from the aircraft.